Latest projects we have supported

 Manchester Art Gallery

-£27,000 to allow the gallery to purchase two of the Black Paintings (British Scum 1987 and Grievous Bodily Harm 1986) by Derek Jarman, which will help it develop its collection of contemporary art and its relationship with sections of the LGBT+ community in the city.
+£27,000 to allow the gallery to purchase two of the Black Paintings by Derek Jarman, which will help it develop its collection of contemporary art and its relationship with sections of the LGBT+ community in the city.